abstrnoah/abstrnoah.github.io/pages/wiki/vim.md

       cost.
     * Plugins should not overwrite existing mappings; they should make their mappings optional or configurable.
-Ideally, plugins should map to "virtual" `<plug>` maps that can then be mapped by the user (see `:help <Plug>`) as needed.
+Ideally, plugins should map to "virtual" `<plug>` maps that can then be mapped by the user as needed (see `:help <Plug>`).
     * Plugins should follow the [Unix philosophy][unix-phil] of "do one thing well".
 Plugins that try to do highlighting, navigation, completions, etc. all at once tend to be a pain to work with and conflict with pre-existing configuration/plugins.
 * Prefer default mappings and only change them if you really need to.
 Don't be the fool that customises Vim so hard that you're incapable of vimming on another machine without your configuration.
 Definitely try to avoid changing the low-level maps like <kbd>h</kbd>, <kbd>j</kbd>, <kbd>k</kbd>,
   <kbd>l</kbd>, <kbd>w</kbd>, <kbd>a</kbd>, etc. I've found that a lot of